sotomaque/t3-admin/README.md

 - Why ReactQuery ?

-  - ReactQuery makes making requests easy and consistet; No need to have your component hold some local state such as `loading` / `error` / `retry`, and even more importantly, no need to develop your own caching / cache invalidation logic.
+  - ReactQuery makes making requests easy and consistant; No need to have your component hold some local state such as `loading` / `error` / `retry`, and even more importantly, no need to develop your own caching / cache invalidation logic.
 Get it right out of the box with minimal overhead.

 - Why tRPC?
   - I want to know the types that come back from my requests.
 I want to do this in a way that plays nicely with React / ReactQuery.